 For an updated list of my presentations and publications, please consult my CV.

 I am currently a Visiting Assistant Professor in Syntax at NYU Department of Linguistics.
 Prior to joining NYU I was a lecturer in semantics at Yale University Department of Linguistics.
-Prior to moving to Yale I held a Mellon Postdoctoral Fellowship at McGill University, where my supervisor was Junko Shimoyama.
+Before that I held a Mellon Postdoctoral Fellowship at McGill University, where my supervisor was Junko Shimoyama.